premanandc/ai-assisted-coding-presentation/presentation.md

 <!--
 NOTES:
-Probably the most important anti-pattern.
+Probably the most important anti-pattern—and the most common.

-Stories:
+Seen in the wild:
+- Junior dev pasted an AI-generated authentication function
+- Compiled fine, tests passed (tests were also AI-generated)
+- Code review caught: password comparison using == instead of timing-safe comparison
+- Would've been a security vulnerability in production

+More stories:
 - AI-generated code that compiled but had subtle logic bugs.
-- Security smells: unsafe SQL, naive crypto, etc.
+- Security smells: unsafe SQL, naive crypto, hardcoded secrets.
+- Off-by-one errors in loops that only triggered with specific data.

+The pattern:
+Developer trusts that "it compiles and runs" means "it's correct."
+But AI can generate plausible, working code with subtle flaws.

 Guidelines:
 - Always read AI-generated code you commit.
 - Run it.
 Add or update tests.
-- If it’s too complex to understand, ask the AI to simplify.
+- If it's too complex to understand, ask the AI to simplify.
+- Pay extra attention to: security, edge cases, error handling.

 Line:
-“You’re still accountable for this code in production, regardless of who typed it.”
+"You're still accountable for this code in production, regardless of who typed it."
 -->

 ---